-Unfortunately Ince’s time at Blackburn Rovers was not a success and his side won just three games in 17 and he was subsequently sacked after only six months.
+Unfortunately his time at Ewood Park was not a success and his side won just three games in 17 and he was subsequently sacked after only six months.

 In 2009 Ince returned to MK Dons for a second spell but he only stayed there for one season before joining Notts County.

 His time at Notts County was fraught with problems on the pitch and his side lost a club record nine games in a row before he was sacked in April 2011.

 In February 2013, Ince was back in football management with Championship side Blackpool, on a rolling one-year contract where he teamed up with son Tom Ince.

 His tenure at Blackpool lasted just over a year and he was controversially sacked by the chairman via text message after a poor run of nine defeats in 10 matches.